Skip to main content

 6. Connect the syringe into the fitting on the catheter.

 7. Slowly push the irrigation into your ACE catheter.
 (Note: Rapid irrigations may cause cramping.
 Cramping and gas may also occur if air gets into the bowel.
-If you experience cramping, slow down the irrigation and make sure the solution is not too cold).
+If you experience cramping, slow down the irrigation and make sure the solution is not too cold.)

-8. Remove catheter from ACE stoma.
+8. Remove the catheter from the ACE stoma.

 9. Wait for the irrigation results to occur (30-40 minutes).
 Massaging the abdomen firmly from left to right may help the bowel move faster.